system-zero/system-zero/src/data/semantics/Language.md

 ```
 Comments.

-  Single line comments that start with ('# ') and end up to the end of the line.
+  Single line comments that start with '# ', and end up to the end of the line.
-  The space after the hash symbol it is siginificant as there is code that uses
+  The space after the hash symbol it is (almost) siginificant, as there is code
-  comments to parse applications annotations or macros, so it can be misinterpreted.
+  that uses comments for application annotations or macros, so it can be easily
+  misinterpreted.

+  Multiline comments that start with '##[', and end up with '##]'.
+Those can nest.

 ```js
   # Variable declaration: